-When you are involved in a divorce or child custody case your mind will almost immediately turn to the end of your case.
-It's almost like you're at the beginning of a book and you are already anticipating what the main characters will be done by the end or if they'll even make it to the end.
-While I can almost promise you that you will make it to the end of your case the main issue at hand will be what will become of your relationship with your children and how the details will shake out in regards to custody, possession, and visitation.
+When you are involved in a divorce or child custody case, your mind will almost immediately turn to the end of your case.
+It's almost like you're at the beginning of a book, and you are already anticipating what the main characters will be done by the end or if they'll even make it to the end.
+While I can almost promise you that you will make it to the end of your case, the main issue at hand will be what will become of your relationship with your children and how the details will shake out in regards to custody, possession, and visitation.

 Judges fill a role in family law cases as much as need be

 Despite these very reasonable questions, I would argue that there is plenty of reason for optimism in your scenario that you and your Co-parent will be able to work through the problems of your case together rather than need to resort to a family court judge to play a tiebreaker.
-Although we have been trained through television and movies to think that a judge will always be the final arbiter over the fate of the two parties involved in a legal dispute this could not be further from the actual truth that family law participants experience in Texas.
+Although we have been trained through television and movies to think that a judge will always be the final arbiter over the fate of the two parties involved in a legal dispute, this could not be further from the actual truth that family law participants experience Texas.

 What are the chances that your family law case will settle before a trial?

-This gives you and your Co-parent a great deal of time to be able to work your way through any issues that may be outstanding in your divorce or child custody case.
-Although this can seem to be a great deal of responsibility to put on your shoulders and that of your co-parent it is actually to your benefit to be able to hold your fate in your hands rather than have to depend on the judgment of a person (the judge) who is not overly familiar with your situation.
+This gives you and your Co-parent a great deal of time to work your way through any issues that may be outstanding in your divorce or child custody case.
+Although this can seem to be a great deal of responsibility to put on your shoulders and that of your co-parent, it is actually to your benefit to be able to hold your fate in your hands rather than have to depend on the judgment of a person (the judge) who is not overly familiar with your situation.

 Although it can be difficult to sort through issues related to child custody, the results of your negotiation can be fruitful to not only the case at hand but to the long-term future of your relationship with your co-parent.
-Being able to negotiate with the assistance of an experienced family law attorney can improve the tenor of negotiations and their content.
+Negotiating with the assistance of an experienced family law attorney can improve the tenor of negotiations and their content.
 Knowing what the important issues are in your case with the help of your attorney can decrease the amount of conversation that has to be had between you and your co-parent and can troubleshoot potential problems before they occur.

 What role does mediation play in settling a divorce or child custody case?